-Ellen Jones of Euless has served on the Hurst-Euless-Bedford ISD Board of Trustees since 2001.
-She has been a PTA leader for 15 years, including positions as President of the HEB Council of PTAs, Legislative Chair for Area 11, and President of the PTAs at Central Junior High and Wilshire Elementary School.
-Over the last 15 years Ellen has volunteered with the United Way and Tarrant County Youth Collaboration.
+Ellen Jones of Euless served on the Hurst-Euless-Bedford ISD Board of Trustees from 2001 to 2017, including four years as board president.
+She was a PTA leader for 15 years, including positions as President of the HEB Council of PTAs, Legislative Chair for Area 11, and President of the PTAs at Central Junior High and Wilshire Elementary School.
+Over the last two decades, Ellen has volunteered with the United Way and Tarrant County Youth Collaboration.
 Through the United Way, Ellen helped establish a teen leadership program called Teens Networking for Tomorrow.
 She has made hundreds of presentations throughout the state on the “40 Developmental Assets Philosophy” about raising children to be healthy, responsible, and caring citizens.
 After completing a bachelor of arts in chemistry from The University of Texas at Austin, Ellen taught junior high school in Austin for two years.
 She then completed a master of business administration at Texas Tech University and became a real estate banker.
-She is currently a math teacher at MacArthur High School in Irving.
+In recent years she was a math teacher at MacArthur High School in Irving.
 An active member of St. Michael Catholic Church, Ellen has served as youth minister and Sunday school teacher.
 She and her husband, Brad, have two daughters.

 Pam Meyercord, Secretary